usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 ## Resources

 The setup script is a `bash` script: [./setup.sh](../../../setup.sh), to be run with no arguments.
+See [top-level documentation](../../../setup-notes.md) if you can't use this script or if you prefer to download and unzip the dependencies by hand.

 For XProc runtime — to execute pipelines — use either of the scripts [./xp3.sh](../../../xp3.sh) (under `bash`) or [./xp3.bat](../../../xp3.bat) (for Windows).
 These scripts are used for all pipelines (basically, for everything) unless otherwise noted.

-The following pipelines will be run.
+To perform the setup: first, you download an XProc engine; then you complete setup and testing by running these pipelines.
 They are described in top-level [README](../../../README.md) documentation and the expected places.

 * [lib/GRAB-SAXON.xpl](../../../lib/GRAB-SAXON.xpl)
 * [lib/GRAB-SCHXSLT.xpl](../../../lib/GRAB-SCHXSLT.xpl)